kgateway-dev/kgateway/docs/content/guides/security/auth/jwt/access_control.md

 <img src="../jwt-io.png" alt="jwt.io debugger" style="border: solid 1px; color: lightgrey" width="500px"/>

 ### Testing the configuration
 Now we are ready to test our configuration.
-Let's port-forward the Gloo Edge Proxy service so that it is reachable from you machine at `localhost:8080`:
+Let's port-forward the Gateway Proxy service so that it is reachable from your machine at `localhost:8080`:

 ```
 kubectl -n gloo-system port-forward svc/gateway-proxy 8080:80 &